Heinrich Schmidtgal

-Heinrich Schmidtgal (Kazakh: Генрих Шмидтгаль; born 20 November 1985) is a Kazakhstani former professional footballer who played as a left-back.
+Heinrich Schmidtgal (Kazakh: Генрих Шмидтгаль, Genrih Şmidtgal; born 20 November 1985) is a Kazakhstani former professional footballer who played as a left-back.

 Early life

 Born in Esik, Kazakh SSR, Schmidtgal emigrated with his parents at the age of two from the former Soviet Union and settled in Schloss Holte-Stukenbrock in East Westphalia in North Rhine-Westphalia.

 Club career

 Early career

 Schmidtgal started to play football at FC Hövelriege and move from there to the youth of SC Verl.
 On 27 August 2003, the second matchday of the Oberliga Westfalen, he made his debut for the first team in the 3–2 defeat against FC Gütersloh.
 In this season, where he was still a youth player, he came to a total of ten appearances.
 In the next season, he achieved a place in the starting eleven and came to 29 appearances.
 He showed above average performance and thus aroused the interest from clubs in higher leagues, among those VfL Bochum who signed him.
 Schmidtgal had previously contributed to Verl's promotion to the Regionalliga, the then third division.